Irish PM condemns 'sinister' intimidation as EU pulls Northern Irish port staff

 “This is a loyalist town and there is a lot of anger about the border down the Irish Sea.
 It shouldn’t be there.”

-Additional reporting and writing by Padraic Halpin in Dublin and Guy Faulconbridge in London; Editing by Kate Holton and Giles Elgood
+Additional reporting and writing by Padraic Halpin in Dublin and Guy Faulconbridge in London; Editing by Kate Holton, Giles Elgood and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.